cegrif01/geocoding/Blog.md

 $longitude = $coordinatesArray['y'];
 ```

 That's ugly and can easily change if the Census Bureau updates it's api later.
-However, we are given a "bench mark" number that defines
+However, we are given a "benchmark" number that defines
 the structure of the data.
 If they don't follow this convention on their end and the structure of the data changes and breaks our application,
 we only have to look in one place.